 Location: Helsinki, Finland

 Sector: Built environment - architecture

-UNStudio’s competition-winning masterplan design for the Korean National Football Centre in Seoul celebrate the history and future of Korean football and the power of sport, focusing on health, wellness, science, technology and education and promotes a healthy lifestyle.
+UNStudio’s competition-winning masterplan design for the Korean National Football Centre in Seoul celebrates the history and future of Korean football and the power of sport, focusing on health, wellness, science, technology and education and promotes a healthy lifestyle.

 “The most interesting thing is that when you work with physical, built models in architecture, you cannot really go into the model.
 That is the advantage of the Spaceform platform.
 You can really go into the model and look around, walk around, and see other people moving."

 “The data-driven design tool enabled seamless collaboration with the KFA team in real-time.
 The 3D work environment proved to be a very efficient virtual workspace that not only saved us the burden of long distance travel, but also helped us to break down language barriers, because the platform is very intuitive and visually focused."

 "This platform enables an inclusive design process, where all stakeholders have a voice.
 SpaceForm helped us to enhance team communication and bridge client interaction from abroad.
 The interactive work sessions unlocked great opportunities in the design of the stadium”

 UNStudio founder and principal architect Ben van Berkel.

 The B1M – the world’s largest and most subscribed-to video channel for construction – have demonstrated how SpaceForm was used by both the architects and client, on this masterplan celebrating the history and future of Korean football and the power of sport, health, wellness, science, technology and education.
 Watch the video below.